Consolidating financial statements: Is it worth it?

 11. Finally, create a consolidated cash flow statement that records all the money received and paid out by the parent company and its subsidiaries.
 To do this, add the amounts from each of their statements.

-GAAP vs. IFRS Reporting Requirements
+GAAP vs. IFRS reporting requirements

 One final thing to keep in mind!
 When preparing consolidated statements, you must adhere to the reporting standards set by the Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS).